yamori/markovgenerator/README.md

 ## Data Structure
 A sample text file is supplied which is used to train the dictionary of keys (of user determined order 'k'), and subsequent next characters.
 The training from the sample text is exhaustive and is by character (not words).

 For performance, the key is is hashed and placed into a respective linked-list of Markov 'mappings.'
-During training the hash table will resize once a load factor has been hit.
+During training the hash table will resize to the next largest prime number when the amortizing load factor has been hit.

 ## Usage